Marlins vs. Cubs Player Props Betting Odds

-Sportsbooks have set player props for Nico Hoerner and others when the Miami Marlins host the Chicago Cubs at LoanDepot park on Saturday at 4:05 PM ET.
+Nico Hoerner and Luis Arraez are two of the top players with prop bets available when the Chicago Cubs and the Miami Marlins play at LoanDepot park on Sunday (first pitch at 12:05 PM ET).

 Bet on this matchup or its props with DraftKings!